 So if you can find the time and budget to implement both of these key elements of SEO, you’ll be in the top 15% of small businesses out there when it comes to connecting organically through search marketing.

 How to make sure your organic result sticks out and garners more clicks

 Congrats!
 You’ve fought the good fight and are now ranking for key terms that you were targeting.
-Now there’s still some things you can do to try and maximize your positioning on the front page and increase the likelihood searchers choose your site over the other first page offerings.
+Now there are still some things you can do to try and maximize your positioning on the front page and increase the likelihood that searchers choose your site over the other first-page offerings.